highRES-model/highRES-Europe-PreProc-WF/Existing_capacities-WF/ExistingCap.md

 - [For solar power plants](https://globalenergymonitor.org/projects/global-wind-power-tracker/download-data/)
 - [For nuclear power plants](https://globalenergymonitor.org/projects/global-nuclear-power-tracker/download-data/)

 You will receive an Excel file (.xlsx) for each energy source.
-All these files should be in the `resources/GEM/` folder.
+You can provide the path to all these files in the config file (`config/config.yaml`).

 ### Getting shape files